Hunterfosho/Hunterfosho/SecurityEngineering/WebSecurityIssues.md

 # Privilege Escalation Attack
   - Gains administrative access
-    - developers should perform input validation on all input received from end-users.
+    - Developers should perform input validation on all input received from end-users.
 This validation should perform strict checking to ensure that the input is in the expected format and of the correct length.
 Second, operations team should ensure that the operating systems, platforms, and applications installed on servers are current supported versions and have all of the latest security patches.
 Third, developers and system engineers should work together to enforce the principle of least privilege.
 Any service accounts that support code execution should have the minimum set of privileges necessary to support the execution of that code.
 Granting these service accounts excess privileges can increase the access of an attacker who exploits the code.
 And finally, IT organizations should take advantage of controls designed specifically to prevent privilege escalation attacks.
 These include data execution prevention and address space layout randomization technologies

 # Embedded Systems Security
 - Industrial Control Systems